noahfarr/rlx/README.md

 ## License

-Released under the MIT License — see [LICENSE](LICENSE) for the full text.
+Released under the MIT License.
+See [LICENSE](LICENSE) for the full text.

 ## Acknowledgments